langgenius/dify/README.md

 * [GitHub Issues](https://github.com/langgenius/dify/issues).
 Best for: bugs you encounter using Dify.AI, and feature proposals.
 See our [Contribution Guide](https://github.com/langgenius/dify/blob/main/CONTRIBUTING.md).
 * [Discord](https://discord.gg/FngNHpbcY7).
 Best for: sharing your applications and hanging out with the community.
 * [X(Twitter)](https://twitter.com/dify_ai).
 Best for: sharing your applications and hanging out with the community.
+* Make sure a log, if possible, is attached to an error reported to maximize solution efficiency.

 ## Star history